Density Adaptive Attention is All You Need: Robust Parameter-Efficient Fine-Tuning Across Multiple Modalities: Results

-Similarly, \textit{Digital Image Processing with BEiT-Large using GQGAAM} in Figure \ref{cifar100_gqgaam} emphasizes lower layer features, reflecting the necessity of early-stage feature extraction in visual tasks, such as identifying edges and textures.
-These variations in IF value distribution underscore the distinct information processing requirements of each modality.
-Speech and image processing appear to rely on primary feature extraction, while text processing demands both fundamental and complex feature identification.
-The insights provided by IF analysis enhance the explainability of the models, offering a quantifiable measure of feature significance.
-This can lead to more informed decisions in model refinement, focusing on attention mechanisms that align with the specific demands of the data type and task at hand, thus efficiently utilizing the knowledge gained for improved model performance and understanding.
+Similarly, \textit{Digital Image Processing with BEiT-Large using GQDAAM} in Figure \ref{cifar100_gqgaam} emphasizes the importance of lower layer features, which is consistent with the need for early-stage feature extraction in visual tasks, such as identifying edges and textures.
+These variations in IF distribution highlight the unique information processing needs of each modality.
+While speech and image processing rely heavily on primary feature extraction, text processing requires a combination of fundamental and more complex feature identification.
+The insights gained from IF analysis not only enhance the explainability of the models but also provide a quantifiable measure of feature significance, facilitating more informed decisions in model refinement and adaptation.